 Using the questions below as a guide, engage participants in a discussion about what they learned and how it will support them in their roles as HIV Prevention Ambassadors.
+You do not need to ask every question.
+You can choose some questions from the list, or simply ask participants for their reflections on the session.

-- Are you aware of groups or organisations that are working to create an enabling environment for HIV prevention or PrEP? - Was it easy for you to identify allies? - How can you work together to strengthen your influence?
+- Are you aware of groups or organisations that are working to create an enabling environment for HIV prevention or PrEP? - · Was it easy for you to identify allies? - How can you work together to strengthen your influence?